zealot128/Photo-Gallery/README.md

 ## Todo

-* Being able to rotate images from the interface
-* Change/Correct image dates
-* Notes/Tagging of picture
-* other image formats than jpeg should not work, because on the liability of exif-informations
+* image formats other than jpeg
+* UI overwork

 ## Notes